Bruce Brown NBA Playoffs Player Props: Nuggets vs. Timberwolves

 - This season, he's accounted for 9.4% of his team's three-pointers made, averaging 1.1 per game.

-- The Timberwolves are the 18th-best defensive team in the NBA, giving up 115.8 points per game.
+- The Timberwolves are the 18th-best defensive squad in the NBA, allowing 115.8 points per game.

-- On the boards, the Timberwolves are 22nd in the NBA, allowing 44.7 rebounds per game.
+- The Timberwolves are the 22nd-ranked team in the league, giving up 44.7 rebounds per game.

-- Allowing 25 assists per game, the Timberwolves are the 10th-ranked squad in the NBA.
+- Looking at assists, the Timberwolves have allowed 25 per contest, 10th in the NBA.

-- The Timberwolves are the 16th-ranked squad in the league at allowing threes, giving up 12.3 made 3-pointers per game.
+- The Timberwolves are the 16th-ranked squad in the league at allowing threes, conceding 12.3 made 3-pointers per game.

 Bruce Brown vs. the Timberwolves